ML Research Engineer - Legal Reasoning

 Flagship project: a Tax-Litigation Co-Pilot that ingests full judgments, statutes, and filings, then produces defensible predictions and transparent explanations.

-Project Oversight: Prof. Daron Acemoglu (MIT) & Prof. Daniel Kang (UIUC)
+Project Oversight: Prof. Daron Acemoglu (Nobel Laureate, MIT) & Prof. Daniel Kang (UIUC)

 Role in a Nutshell